chanyoonzhu/leetcode-python/index.md

 If using bfs, usually uses a FIFO queue to store nodes to be visited.
 - Problems:
     - in-order traversal: 426-Convert Binary Search Tree to Sorted Doubly Linked List
+    - pre-order traversal: 105-Construct Binary Tree from Preorder and Inorder Traversal

 ## Trie